 November 9, 2012 (JUBA) - The United Nations human rights chief today urged South Sudan to reverse the expulsion of a human rights officer in the country, noting that the action is in breach of international agreements and that the authorities have not yet provided any satisfactory evidence for it.
-“I urge the Government of South Sudan to reverse its expulsion order and find a solution to this unfortunate episode, which contradicts the Government’s publicly stated commitment to human (...)

 The following ads are provided by Google.
 SudanTribune has no authority on it.

 September 18, 2014 - The recent order from the Ministry of Labor and Public Service in the Republic of South Sudan that was issued on 16th of September 2014 is absolute (...)

 September 15, 2014 - Sudan seems to be unconcerned by the current political crisis in the region.
 Amid a prognosis of full-scale war in South Sudan, unrest in Egypt, chaos in (...)

 A pastoral appeal to South Sudanese to reconcile2014-09-16 09:19:03